Transportation in Western Africa

 The total road network in 2008 included 92,500 km of roads, of which 4,300 were paved.
 However, the quality of the roads is low, and it was not until the 1980’s that the first all-weather road to Niger (169 km) was constructed.
 At that time, the railway network covered 620 km.
 Major projects for road and rail improvements are being implemented with the aid of development aid.

-According to COUNTRYAAH, there are two international airports in the country: Ouagadougou and Bobo-Dioulasso.
+According to COUNTRYAAH, Burkina Faso is a country located in Western Africa.
+There are two international airports in the country: Ouagadougou and Bobo-Dioulasso.